NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

 ===========================================================================
 Build Instructions
 ===========================================================================
--Use the ${username}-portal-build.properties file to configure the build for your environment.
+-Use the portal-build.properties file to configure the build for your environment.
+This file will be used in absense of the
+${user.home}/.portal-build.properties file.
+The ${user.home}/.portal-build.properties file is usually written by the caGrid Installer.

 - Use the build.xml file to build the project.
 (During development and source releases the Portal project is to be built